Bienassss/StackHeapPython/README.md

     ```

-These detailed explanations and implementations highlight how the `bubble up` method functions differently in MaxHeap and MinHeap settings, underlining the polymorphic nature of this method and its importance in maintaining the integrity of heap structures.
+These explanations and implementations highlight how the `bubble up` method functions differently in MaxHeap and MinHeap settings, underlining the apparent polymorphism of this method.

 #### Feature 3: Heapify
 - **Description:** The `heapify` method is critical for maintaining the heap property across the entire data structure after any modifications, such as insertions or deletions.
 It ensures that the heap continues to meet its condition as a max-heap or min-heap by adjusting the positions of elements within the heap.
-This method is designed to be overridden in subclasses, following the principle of polymorphism, which allows each subclass to implement its specific behavior while adhering to a general contract.
+This method is designed to be overridden in subclasses, also following the principle of polymorphism, which allows each subclass to implement its specific behavior while adhering to a general contract.

 - **Base Implementation:**
     ```python